 The Villa Amarilla my other top choice for beachfront hotels.
 It’s a small boutique hotel run by an expat from the states named Cinde.
 Book early because it’s a small property but it has that bed & breakfast feel that makes it so great.

-The Tamarindo Best Western Vista Villas has great rooms with incredible ocean views.
-They also have a pool with a great restaurant and bar.
-Trevor runs the Best Western and will make sure you’re well taken care of.
+The Esplendor has great rooms with incredible ocean views.
+They also have a pool with a swim up bar and some of the best views of the ocean.

 AirBnB and VRBO